NIAEFEUP/cute-visual-studio/README.md

 ## First Step - Copy cute folder to the right place

-You need to copy entire folder "cute" to your root of C disk (C:/cute)
+You need to copy entire folder "cute" to your root of C disk.
+After copy should be like this: "C:/cute"

 ## Second Step - Install template project